Information about Sta. Monica Church

 To the right of the church, a series of arches shows a pathway that connects the church to an old yet grand convent as well as a courtyard farther beyond.
 On the second floor of the convent, there’s a walkway going to the choir loft.

-The church’s ceiling is made from tin, painted with religious images and scenes by renowned Cebuano artist Ray Francia, who also painted the Dauis Church.
+The church’s ceiling is made from tin, and painted with religious images and scenes by renowned Cebuano artist Ray Francia, who also painted the Dauis Church.
 The artist’s name is etched on one side of the church’s portico or the choir loft.

 The interiors of Sta.
 Monica Church also has unique pillars that are made from sturdy tree trunks masked with metal sheets, which are said to have helped the church avoid major damage from the 2013 earthquake.